-Decay of cannabinoids and terpenes in usable medical cannabis products over an 18 month period when held at routine storage conditions at a licensed cultivation facility.

-Levels of bacterial/fungal growth in usable medical cannabis products over an 18 month period when held at routine storage conditions at a licensed cultivation facility.
+- Degradation of cannabinoids in usable medical cannabis products over an 18-month period when held at routine storage conditions at a licensed cultivation facility. - Levels of bacterial/fungal growth in usable medical cannabis products over an 18-month period when held at routine storage conditions at a licensed cultivation facility.